 ‘The weak treating the weak’: Doctors in Gaza are fainting while trying to save their starving patients

-By Ivana Kottasová, Kareem Khadder, Mohammad Al Sawalhi, Eyad Kourdi, Abeer Salman, CNN
+By Ivana Kottasová, Kareem Khadder, Mohammad Al Sawalhi, Eyad Kourdi, Abeer Salman and Ibrahim Dahman, CNN

 Dr. Mohammad Saqer is hungry.
 So ravenous that he sometimes struggles to keep upright while treating his desperately ill patients at the Nasser Hospital in southern Gaza.
 On Thursday, he fainted while working at the ward.
 And then, moments after recovering, he returned to finish his 24-hour shift.